wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/wwl/implement-compliance-for-microsoft-teams/includes/08-conduct-ediscovery-investigation.md

 ## eDiscovery permissions

 If you want people to use any of the eDiscovery-related tools in the Microsoft Purview compliance portal, you have to assign them the appropriate permissions.
-The easiest way to do this is to add the person to the appropriate role group on the **Permissions** page in the compliance center.
+The easiest way to do this is to add the person to the appropriate role group on the **Permissions** page in the compliance portal.

 The primary eDiscovery-related role group in Microsoft Purview compliance portal is called **eDiscovery Manager**.
 There are two subgroups within this role group.